Travelling Abroad for Refugees

 Not all European countries belong to the Schengen area.
 Some countries have decided against joining and are maintaining their own border controls.
 Therefore, it is always a good idea to find out before travelling whether the country you want to travel to is part of the Schengen area.

-In principle, you must not travel abroad during your asylum procedure and when holding a tolerated stay permit ("Duldung").
-However, you can try to apply for an exemption– you might be allowed to travel, for example, and go on school trips (for school children).
+In principle, when you have a tolerated stay permit, for example a vocationa training permit or an employment permit, you are not allowed to travel abroad.
+However, the immigration authorities can make exceptions.
+You might be allowed to travel, for example, and go on school trips (for school children).
 Or spend time with family on important occasions such as weddings or funerals.

-In such cases, you will either receive a “Fiktionsbescheinigung” in accordance with Section 81, Paragraph 4 of the Residence Act or Section 81, Paragraph 3 of the Residence Act.
-With a Fiktionsbescheinigung” in accordance with Section 81, Paragraph 4 of the Residence Act, you can move freely within the Schengen area and re-enter Germany with your recognised passport or passport substitute.
-However, the prerequisite for it is that you present the officially issued “Fiktionsbescheinigung” and the third box on page 3 of your “Fiktionsbescheinigung” is checked.
-Entry and exit stamps are affixed in the passport or passport substitute, not in the “Fiktionsbescheinigung”.
+In contrast, people with a “Fiktionsbescheinigung” in accordance with Section 81, Paragraph 4 of the Residence Act can move freely within the Schengen zone with recognized passports or substitute passport and re-enter Germany.
+However, the prerequisite for this is that, in addition to using the officially prescribed form, “the third box on page 3 of the foreigner's form” must also be ticked.
+Entry and exit stamps are affixed to the passport or passport replacement, not to the “Fiktionsbescheinigung”.

 Important: If you are not sure what type of “Fiktionsbescheinigung” you have, you can ask your local Immigration Office whether you are allowed to re-enter Germany or not.
 If you are planning a trip outside the Schengen area, also check with the authorities of the destination country whether you are allowed to enter and leave with the “Fiktionsbescheinigung ”.

-Please note that a visa may be required in addition to the “Fiktionsbescheinigung” depending on the destination
+Please note that a visa may be required in addition to the “Fiktionsbescheinigung” depending on the destination.

 Important preparations before your trip